-The 2023 Vermont Residential Building Energy Standards (RBES) is based on the 2020 Vermont Residential Building Energy Standards, which are based on the 2018 and 2015 International Energy Conservation Code (IECC).
-The 2023 RBES also includes 2021 and 2018 IECC energy efficiency requirements as well as select language updates and additional, more stringent Vermont energy efficiency requirements.
+The 2020-2023 Vermont Residential Building Energy Standards (RBES) is based on the 2015 2020 Vermont Residential Building Energy Standards, which are based on the 2018 and 2015 International Energy Conservation Code[®] (IECC[®]).
+The 2020-2023 RBES also includes all of the 2021 and 2018 IECC energy efficiency requirements as well as select language updates and additional, more stringent Vermont energy efficiency requirements.

 This comprehensive energy conservation code establishes minimum regulations for energy efficient buildings using prescriptive and performance-related provisions.
-It is founded on broadbased principles that make possible the use of new materials and new energy efficient designs.
+It is founded on broad-based principles that make possible the use of new materials and new energy efficient designs.